OP-TEE/optee_docs/faq/faq.rst

 Q: Have there been any code audit / code review done?
 =====================================================
     - Full audit?
 No!
-Not something initiated by Linaro.
-But there has been some companies that have done audits internally and they have then shared the result with us and where relevant, we have created patches resolving the issues reported to us (see :ref:`q_has_any_test_lab_been_testing_op-tee`).
+But in the past Linaro have been collaborating with Riscure trying to identify and fix potential security issues.
+There has also been some companies that have done audits internally and they have then shared the result with us and where relevant, we have created patches resolving the issues reported to us (see :ref:`q_has_any_test_lab_been_testing_op-tee`).

     - Code review, yes!
 Every single patch going into OP-TEE has been reviewed in a pull request on GitHub.
 We more or less have a requirement that every